shuveb/linux-signals/README.md

-# linux-signals
+# Making signals less painful under Linux
-Making signals less painful under Linux
+This is the companion repo for the article "Making signals less painful under Linux" on the Unixism blog.